 - 2.1 Chart 5.4a presents the proportion of degree graduates first obtaining Degree Posts by number of years after graduation.
-The proportion of degree graduates obtaining Degree Posts during the first year after graduation ranged from around 20% for graduates of Year 2015 to around 45% for graduates of Year 2019.
-This trend demonstrates that job opportunities of Degree Posts increased for the period from 2015 to 2019, i.e. the proportion of graduates working in Degree Posts during the first year after their graduation was increasing. - 2.2.
-A number of degree graduates obtained Degree Posts a few years after their graduation.
+The proportion of degree graduates obtaining Degree Posts during the first year after graduation ranged from around 22% for graduates of Year 2016 to around 45% for graduates of Year 2019.
+This trend illustrates that the job opportunities of Degree Posts increased for the period from 2016 to 2019, i.e. the proportion of graduates working in Degree Posts during the first year after their graduation was increasing. - 2.2 A number of degree graduates obtained Degree Posts a few years after their graduation.
 It is observed that some of them are willing to enter the sector by taking up a lower grade post first (i.e. Diploma Posts) and then seek for job opportunities in Degree Posts in the sector. - 2.3 Chart 5.4b presents the proportion of degree graduates first obtaining social work posts (i.e. either Degree or Diploma Posts) by number of years after graduation.
-It is noted that the proportion of Degree graduates obtaining social work posts during their first year after graduation recorded a relatively low level (i.e. 62%) for graduates of Year 2020.
-The difference in results of Charts 5.4a and 5.4b may be caused by the higher flexibility in employment under the Lump Sum Grant Subvention System, which allows NGOs to set RSW as the minimum entry requirement for their new social work posts.
-Furthermore, some degree graduates may be willing to accept Diploma Posts as their first step for entering the social work field or graduates of part-time degree programmes previously working in Diploma Posts might hold such posts continuously upon their first year of graduation.
+It is noted that the proportion of degree graduates obtaining social work posts during their first year after graduation recorded a relatively high level (over 62%) for graduates of Years 2016 to 2021. - 2.4 The difference in the results of Charts 5.4a and 5.4b may arise from the flexibility of NGOs to employ degree graduates to fill Diploma Posts.
+On the other hand, some degree graduates may be ready to accept the offer of Diploma Posts as their first step for entering the social work field or graduates of part-time degree programmes previously working in Diploma Posts might hold such posts continuously upon their first year of graduation.